 – Ensure that all participants are properly equipped for their activities, including appropriate footwear and clothing according to the weather conditions.

-– Carry out regular checks on equipment before use by students (for example ropes, harnesses.
+– Carry out regular checks on equipment before use by students (for example ropes, harnesses. - Collaborating with colleagues and seeking feedback

 In order to be successful at implementing outdoor education in your workplace, it is important to collaborate with colleagues who have different roles and responsibilities.
 You will need their support and understanding for your initiatives to be successful.